awsdocs/amazon-dynamodb-developer-guide/doc_source/CodeSamples.DotNet.md

 AmazonDynamoDBClient client = new AmazonDynamoDBClient(clientConfig);
 ```

-For a complete list of Regions, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#ddb_region) in the *Amazon Web Services General Reference*\.
+For a complete list of Regions, see [AWS Regions and Endpoints by Service](https://docs.aws.amazon.com/general/latest/gr/rande.html#ddb_region) in the *Amazon Web Services General Reference*\.

 If you want to run the code examples using DynamoDB locally on your computer, set the endpoint as follows\.